linpengcheng/PurefunctionPipelineDataflow/README.md

 - warehouse: pool, buffering between inflow and outflow, the target of the inflow, the source of the outflow. with a globally optimized scheduler for the combined workshops.
-  To complete a task (product), it is necessary to combine various workshop production (Heterogeneous Parallel Computing), The warehouse scheduler uses operations research to achieve the optimal balance of supply (input), production (various workshop, Heterogeneous Parallel Computing), sales (output), and storage (warehouse), achieve minimum cost and maximum efficiency.
+  To complete a task (product), it is necessary to combine various workshop production (heterogeneous parallel computing forms a parallel dataflow), The warehouse scheduler uses operations research to achieve the optimal balance of supply (input), production (various workshop, heterogeneous parallel computing forms a parallel dataflow), sales (output), and storage (warehouse), achieve minimum cost and maximum efficiency.

   ```
   Minimum optimal warehouse storage = minimum necessary inflow